Dev-the-coder/Netropolis-hackathon/README.md

 ### Documentation

 The backend API is thoroughly documented using Swagger, providing comprehensive guidance on available endpoints, request parameters, and response formats.
 The documentation is accessible at [Netropolis Backend Swagger](https://netropolis-backend.vercel.app/swagger), offering developers and stakeholders insights into the platform's functionalities and integration possibilities.
+This documentation is also available in the backend directory [here](https://github.com/Pranay-Pandey/Netropolis-hackathon/blob/main/backend/readme.md)